19 – 23 August 2019 |Salvador de Bahia, Brazil

-This central message by IRENA will be brought to the Latin America and Caribbean Climate Week (LACCW) taking place 19-23 August in Salvador, Brazil.
-Regional Climate Weeks serve as a critical stepping stone to the UN Secretary General’s Climate Summit in September 2019 in New York and gathers diverse stakeholders in the public and private sectors around a common goal of addressing climate change.
+This central message by IRENA was brought to the Latin America and Caribbean Climate Week (LACCW) that took place from 19-23 August in Salvador, Brazil.
+Regional Climate Weeks serve as critical stepping stones to the UN Secretary General’s Climate Summit in September 2019 in New York and gathers diverse stakeholders in the public and private sectors around a common goal of addressing climate change.
 Regional Climate Weeks comprise a series of events that provide space for grassroots exchange of knowledge and best practices across the region on: the implementation of Nationally Determined Contributions (NDCs) under the Paris Agreement, Sustainable Development Goals (SGDs) and global climate action.

-During LACCW, IRENA is coordinating the Energy Transition breakout session during the Regional NDC Dialogue on Monday, 19 August and the Energy Transition Capacity Building Session on Wednesday, 21 August.
-Additionally, IRENA will organise side events at the venue's 'Action Hub' throughout the week.
+During LACCW, IRENA coordinated the Energy Transition breakout session during the Regional NDC Dialogue on Monday, 19 August and the Energy Transition Capacity Building Session on Wednesday, 21 August.
+Additionally, IRENA organised side events at the venue's 'Action Hub' throughout the week.

 The Caribbean region is home to islands that are among the most severely affected by natural disasters induced by climate change.
 Several countries are heavily reliant on fossil fuels for their energy needs, making them vulnerable to external factors such as oil price fluctuations.
 Caribbean SIDS have identified energy system resilience and renewable energy deployment as key goals in their energy transition.
 In this context, the Member States of the Caribbean Community (CARICOM) have set a regional target of 47 per cent renewable energy contribution to total electricity generation by 2027.
 This commitment is also visible in the Caribbean countries’ NDCs: 92 per cent mention renewable energy while 85 per cent include renewable energy targets.